Search the site

 Cover page of the Los Angeles County report titled 'Youth Justice Reimagined.'
 The illustration shows a neighborhood scene with houses, trees, people gardening, exercising, and talking in community spaces.
 Text reads: 'Los Angeles County: Youth Justice Reimagined — Recommendations of the Los Angeles County Youth Justice Work Group.
 W. Haywood Burns Institute, October 2020,' with logos of the Haywood Burns Institute and Los Angeles County Seal at the bottom.

-On December 17, 2024, the Board of Supervisors proclaimed a local emergency related to the conditions of extreme peril to the safety of persons and property caused by the efforts of the Board of State and Community Corrections and others to close Los Padrinos Juvenile Hall (LPJH).
+In December 2024, the Board of Supervisors proclaimed a local emergency related to the conditions of extreme peril to the safety of persons and property caused by the efforts of the Board of State and Community Corrections and others to close Los Padrinos Juvenile Hall (LPJH).
 This motion included a directive for the Department of Youth Development (DYD) to report back to the Board with the number of community-based facilities and total number of beds provided in each facility, including the number of beds currently available, for youth who could be released by the Probation Department.

 Click here to read DYD’s initial report-back on bed availability.